alex-ramos-7/Databox/README.md

 ##### Alex Ramos, Consultant, The Spur Group <alex.ramos@thespurgroup.com>
 ###### README last updated: 9/6/2018

+### Note to code reviewers

 This repository holds the HTML, CSS, and images for the Azure Data Box partner web page.
-Please read this entire README before reviewing the code, and feel free to reach out to me with any questions, comments, or concerns you may have.
+Please read this entire README before reviewing the code.

-The HTML for the page can be found in the *Data Box regular.html* file.
-The CSS for the page is found in the *core.css* file in the *Azure Data Box_Microsoft Azure_file* folder.
-That folder also contains a sub-folder titled *partnerLogos* that holds the PNG logos used in the page.
+The HTML for the page can be found in the **Data Box regular.html** file.
+The CSS for the page is found in the **core.css** file in the **Azure Data Box_Microsoft Azure_file** folder.
+That folder also contains a sub-folder titled **partnerLogos** that holds the PNG logos used in the page.

+To ease the review process and make it easier to find the code I contributed, I’ve added comments where the new code begins and ends in both the HTML and CSS documents.
+In **Data Box regular.html**, the new code lies between lines 1729-1922.
+In **core.css*, the new code starts at line 18769 and continues until the end of the document.

-In order to view the web page, you'll need to either **clone** or **download** the *entire* repository and open up the *Data Box regular.html*
+In order to view the web page, you'll need to either *clone* or *download* the **entire** repository and open up the **Data Box regular.html** file in a browser window.